-And let me first preface this blog by saying I mean ‘man’ in its broadest sapiens sense.
-And now we’ve cleared that up, let’s talk about cybersecurity.
 Cybercriminals have always exploited human weakness to successfully execute cyber attacks.
 Ask any vendor what the weakest link in the chain was 15 years ago and they’d offer the human up for sacrifice.
-Fast forward to 2019 and the answer is likely to be the same.
-So why is it then, when cybercrime techniques continue to become more sophisticated, and the payouts more and more lucrative, is the industry still relying on education as the key to organisational defence?
+Fast forward to 2022 and the answer is likely to be the same.
+So why, when cybercrime techniques continue to become more sophisticated, is the industry still relying on education as the key to organizational defence?

 To teach or not to teach